 Once you know what to migrate, Komprise Elastic Data Migration efficiently manages the cloud data migration.
 Simply setup the migration from any NFS or SMB to NetApp CVO and ANF – all you need to do is select any NFS or SMB source, select whether you want to migrate the entire share or specific directories, and your CVO or ANF target.
 That’s it – Komprise then migrates all the files to the cloud with fast performance using its patented elastic architecture and with reliability.
-Details of how Komprise Elastic Data Migration achieves more than 27x better performance compared to tools like rsync can be found here.
+Read our white paper on how Komprise Elastic Data Migration achieves more than 27x better performance compared to tools like rsync.

 Komprise and Azure NetApp Files Architecture